personalrobotics/ada_feeding/README.md

         python3 -m pip install -r requirements.txt

     - Upgrade `transforms3d`, since [the release on Ubuntu packages is outdated](https://github.com/matthew-brett/transforms3d/issues/65): `python3 -m pip install transforms3d -U`
+    - Upgrade `networkx`, since `urdfpy`'s dependency list is outdated: `python3 -m pip install --upgrade networkx[default]`.
+Ignore the warning that `urdfpy` requires `nexworkx` version 2.2; we have verified that it works with 3.3.
     - Remove the duplicate matplotlib pip installation caused by installing scikit-spatial with pip (some accounts have required sudo access for this command, other have not.
 If you do not have sudo access and encounter this, contact a lab member who does):

       ```